aannapureddy/aannapureddy/README.md

 ###  :computer: _Cyberspace.
 A consensual hallucination experienced daily by billions of legitimate operators, in every nation._
 ##### ― William Gibson, a book :book:

 For clarification it's pronunced **aar**·jn.
-Start off strong and sort of just rush the end...
+Start off strong and sort of just clobber together the end...